Scalable Reliable Multicast

-A Scalable Reliable Multicast protocol is a reliable multicast framework for light-weight sessions and application level framing.
+A Scalable Reliable Multicast protocol is a reliable multicast framework for lightweight sessions and application-level framing.
 The algorithms of this framework are efficient, robust, and scale well to both very large networks and very large sessions.
 Wb, the distributed whiteboard tool designed and implemented by McCanne and Jacobson, is the first application based on the Scalable Reliable Multicast framework.

 Overview

 Scalable Reliable Multicast is heavily based on the group delivery model that is the centerpiece of the IP multicast protocol.
 It attempts to follow the core design principles of transmission control protocol/Internet protocol (TCP/IP).
 It requires only the basic IP delivery model with possible duplication and reordering of packets and builds reliability on an end-to-end basis.
 The algorithms in Scalable Reliable Multicast dynamically adjust their control parameters based on the observed performance within a session like transmission control protocol adaptively setting timers or congestion control windows.